siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 }
 ```

-## greenDAO - 10 - Bidirectional Relationships
+## greenDAO - 12 - Bidirectional Relationships

 * You can model Bidirectional relationships using @ToOne / @ToMany
 * Those relations are not linked with each other, you need to update them manually, even if an Order *has many* Products and a Product *has many* Orders, greenDAO does not understand the semantics of this relation and thus, you need to add the Order to the Product and the Product to the Order manually
 * This is also true for other relational combinations

-## greenDAO - 11 - Code Generation
+## greenDAO - 13 - Code Generation

 * greenDAO will generate code in the specified directory:
     * DaoMaster
     * DaoSession
     * $(Entity)Dao
+* The DaoSession can be used to work with all entities, the $(Entity)Daos are specialized on a per entity basis
 * it will also generate code within your entity class
     * it will not delete your code in order to do that
     * it annotates generated code with the @Generated annotation ...
     * ... if you edit generated code, replace the @Generated annotation with the @Keep annotation to allow recompilation

-## greenDAO - 8 - Initializing Database / DaoMaster / DaoSession
+## greenDAO - 14 - Initializing Database / DaoMaster / DaoSession

 ```java
 private DaoMaster daoMaster;